lks-hrsch/YouFinance/README.md

 ### Development

 This project utilizes Typeshare to generate TypeScript type definitions from the Rust implementation.
-You can find more information about Typeshare [here](https://github.com/1Password/typeshare).
+You can find more information about Typeshare [GitHub Repo](https://github.com/1Password/typeshare).

 To generate the TypeScript type definitions, run the following command: